sealvault/sealvault/website/src/one-dapp-per-key.md

 # One-Dapp-per-Key<sup>&reg;</sup>

-When you add a dapp to your account, a new key is generated just for this dapp.
+When you add a dapp to your profile, a new key is generated just for this dapp.
 Wallet addresses are never connected to dapps.
 This isolation

 - prevents **phishing** &#127907;